Crystal Bracelet for Women: A Material-First Buying Guide

 How BE. grades it

-BE. grades every strand on the Crystal 4T framework — Transparency, Tone, Texture and Terminal finish — rather than the unregulated AAA ladder, and ships each with a Stone Origin Card recording the material and any treatment.
+BE. grades every strand on the Crystal 4T framework — Transparency, Tone, Texture and Treasure — rather than the unregulated AAA ladder, and ships each with a Stone Origin Card recording the material and any treatment.
 For styling and gifting, see our guides to stacking crystal bracelets and choosing a crystal gift; for the stones themselves, our amethyst and moonstone guides.

 Frequently asked questions